This website uses cookies to give you a better experience. For more information on why we use cookies, please read our cookie policy

 Ensuring the investigation is properly conducted

-In cases other than external benefit fraud, the findings will also be reported to the Director of Corporate Resources who may review any aspect of the investigation.
+In cases other than external benefit fraud, the findings will also be reported to the Chief Finance Officer who may review any aspect of the investigation.

 If you need further information, or would like to discuss any issues in strict confidence, please contact: